-Emily Wright is a political scientist and linguist working as a Research Analyst at adelphi in the field of climate and energy diplomacy.
+Emily Wright is a political scientist and linguist working as a Project Manager at adelphi in the field of climate and energy diplomacy.
 The focuses of her work include research and analyses on current climate and foreign policy issues, particularly environmental and climate change related migration and the impacts of climate change on fragile, conflict-prone states.

 In her work Emily Wright is involved in designing, researching and writing comparative analyses and case studies.
 She is also the co-author of case studies for the project “Foreign policy responses to climate change: addressing risks, seizing opportunities” on behalf of the German Federal Foreign Office.
 Alongside these analyses, Emily Wright has designed and implemented various event formats aimed at promoting stakeholder dialogue.
 Last year she played a major role in designing, organising, carrying out and documenting several media tours and intercultural events for the projects “German and European Perspectives on the Energy Transition – Media study tours for climate change journalists” for the German Federal Ministry for the Environment, Nature Conservation, Buildings and Nuclear Safety” and the EU-India Climate Change Dialogue.